 It is my opinion that all the confusion and no official accreditation of professionals in the area is the most potent weapon for the pet industry, because there are more people in the area that can be used for promoting products, brands, etc.

 The primary social needs results from the need of the families themselves to understand their dogs and to seek more intervening help, which is always recommended, by the professional, to buy specific toys or materials.
+Sometimes, even the trainers and other professionals on the field are prisoners / limited to these materials.

 The complementary needs results from the demand that the pet industry itself has created in society for the purchase of products (most of them unnecessary), where the trainers are the “after shopping” characters to explain their functionalities.